beddinao/email-ai-agent/README.md

 # *`email-ai-agent`*

-autonomous AI email agent that reads incoming emails, decides what action to take, and responds with good formatted results.
+AI email agent that reads incoming emails, decides what action to take, and responds with good formatted results.

 ![Workflow Overview](screenshots/workflow_overview.png)